xnhl/fan-mail/README.md

 					</li>
 					<li>After receiving my new card I had another hold put on my account, called the help number, and found out that there was another attempt to use my old card information, but after talking with the representative we cleared things up.
 					</li>
-					<li>Two weeks later on March 11 I received another e-mail, whose format and intention were identical to the first, which I disregarded by saved in case it may be useful in future.
+					<li>Two weeks later on March 11 I received another e-mail, whose format and intention were identical to the first, which I disregarded but saved in case it may be useful in future.
 						<ul>
 							<li>
 								<details>